12 Beginners Mistakes to Avoid on Your Fitness Journey

 Do:

 Compare your first set of progress pictures to your fourth set of progress pictures, e.g., January to April.
-This gives you a realistic amount of time to see decent progress based on your consistency.
+This gives you realistic time to see decent progress based on your consistency.

 Don't: